-What is a poultice?
+What is a Poultice?

-Some of the most common applications for using a poultice are for burns (or sunburns), skin lesions, pus, abscesses, and insect bites and stings.
+Some of the most common applications for using a poultice are burns (or sunburn), skin lesions, pus, abscesses, and insect bites and stings.

 So, now that we’ve answered the question, “What is a poultice,” let’s find out how you make one…